vxern/sprint/README.md

 log.error('Error message');
 ```

-But if you prefer to be brief, use short call names instead:
+But if you prefer to be brief, use short function names instead:

 ```dart
 final log = Sprint('SampleModule');